How to manage your devices

 If you don't do this, you might need to wait up to 10 minutes before you can start watching on another device.

-You've recently added Boost, but your account isn't reflecting this yetIf you've added Boost via our website, your account could take up to 4 hours to update.
-(This won't apply if you added Boost via your Smart Stick, Box, smart TV, PlayStation or Xbox.)You can check if your account's updated by heading to My Account.
-If Boost is showing as active there, you're good to go.
+You've recently added Boost or Ultra Boost, but your account isn't reflecting this yetIf you've upgraded to Boost or Ultra Boost, your account could take up to 4 hours to update.
+(This won't apply if you added Boost or Ultra Boost via your Smart Stick, Box, smart TV, PlayStation or Xbox.)You can check if your account's updated by heading to My Account.
+If Boost or Ultra Boost is showing as active there, you're good to go.
 If not, you can trigger your account to update by signing out and signing back in again.

 Your browser or computer crashed during playbackOur system thinks you're still watching.Try waiting 10 minutes before watching again.